-The safety of HyQvia for use in human pregnancy has not been established in controlled clinical trials and therefore should only be given with caution to pregnant women and breast-feeding mothers.
+For subjects in the EU: The safety of HyQvia for use in human pregnancy has not been established in controlled clinical trials and therefore should only be given with caution to pregnant women and breast-feeding mothers.

 SCIg products have been shown to cross the placenta, increasingly during the third trimester.
 Clinical experience with immunoglobulins suggests that no harmful effects on the course of pregnancy, or on the foetus and the neonate are to be expected.

 Development and reproductive toxicology studies have been conducted with recombinant human hyaluronidase in mice and rabbits.
 No adverse effects on pregnancy and foetal development were associated with anti-rHuPH20 antibodies.
 In these studies, maternal antibodies to recombinant human hyaluronidase were transferred to offspring in utero.
 The effects of antibodies to the recombinant human hyaluronidase component of HyQvia on the human embryo or on human fetal development are currently unknown.
+Animal studies do not indicate direct or indirect harmful effects of recombinant human hyaluronidase with respect to reproductive potential at the doses used for facilitating administration of IG 10%.